-Karin Neuhäuser has appeared in various film and television productions and has received many awards for her performances, including the Theatre Award from the Association of German Critics.
-Since 2000, Karin Neuhäuser has also been working as a director, regularly staging her pieces in Münster, at the Staatstheater in Kassel, in Frankfurt am Main and at the Düsseldorf Schauspielhaus.
-In the 12/13 season she worked with drama students at the Hamburg Theatre Academy on their graduate show, ‘Frühlingserwachen’ at Thalia in Gaußstraße.
+Karin Neuhäuser has appeared in various film and television productions and received several awards, including the Theatre Prize of the Association of German Critics.
+Since 2000, Karin Neuhäuser has also regularly directed her own plays in Münster, at the Staatstheater Kassel, Frankfurt am Main and at the Düsseldorfer Schauspielhaus.
+In the 12/13 season she directed (in cooperation with the Theatre Academy) the final project of Frank Wedekind's "Frühlings Erwachen" with drama students at the Thalia Gaußstraße.

 Don Giovanni.
 Last Party